 Healthcare data is often stored across multiple systems, making integrating and sharing data across platforms challenging.
-Healthcare organizations need to develop in-house expertise that collaborates with their cloud services providers to ensure that data formats remain interchangeable and that all essential standards for governing data administration, exchange, and control are in place at all times.
+Healthcare organizations need to develop in-house expertise that collaborates with their cloud services providers to ensure that data formats remain interchangeable and that all essential standards for governing data administration, exchange, and control are always in place.

 Lack of Reliable Specialists

-When data is stored in the cloud, healthcare organizations may need help maintaining ownership and control.
-Healthcare organizations must ensure that they have clear contractual terms with their cloud provider regarding data ownership, use, and control.
+Healthcare organizations must help maintain ownership and control when data is stored in the cloud.
+Healthcare organizations must ensure clear contractual terms regarding data ownership, use, and control with their cloud provider.